Navid-Derakhshandeh/Knapsack/README.md

 ![Screenshot (457)](https://github.com/Navid-Derakhshandeh/Knapsack/assets/111235264/61994aa3-d64d-4da0-9253-127dcda60a5c)

-only differences between console version and gui version is, i defined my variables as Double, instead of I define them as Integer. that reason i got different result. of course in calculation not in best combination of items.
+only differences between console version and gui version is, i defined my variables as Double, instead of I define them as Integer.that reason i got different result. of course in calculation not in best combination of items.